PhilRoli/Batch_Scripts/README.md

 - **[startup_programms.bat](/startup_programms.bat)**: Opens a cmd window where the user gets asked where he currently is, based on the answer a corresponding .vbs / .bat file gets opend.

-- **[tasklistOut.bat](/tasklistOut.bat)**: Outputs the content of the tasklist command to a file in my documents and then opens said file.
+- **[tasklistOut.bat](/tasklistOut.bat)**: Outputs the content of the tasklist command to a file in the users documents and then opens said file.

 ---